Why Use Soft Media Blasting for Fire Restoration?

 Soda and Sponge Blasting fall in to the category of “soft media” blasting.
 These particulates are used in situations where more common and abrasive media (such as sand) would cause damage to the surface being cleaned.
 At URI, we frequently use soft media to remove soot from wood, brick, and other soft or porous surfaces.
 These methods are successful in cleaning fire and smoke damaged properties quickly and safely.
 Here are four more benefits of soft media blasting to remove fire damage:

-Fire Damage Services
+Fire Damage Services From Unlimited Restoration

 URI provides comprehensive fire damage restoration services, and has many tools and solutions available to suit the individual needs of your property.
 We have the training, experience, and equipment required to restore a fire damaged property to its pre-loss condition efficiently while limiting losses and business interruption.

 Contact us today to learn more about our services.
 Fill out our online contact form for more information from our expert technicians.
 For time-sensitive services, call our emergency hotline at 888-327-9664 today.